Alar Base Reduction Rhinoplasty

 - Weir – The Weir approach is an advanced version of the wedge technique that facilitates expanded contouring options.

-After removing nasal tissue and placing sutures to secure the changes, Dr. Sanan will bandage the treatment area.
+After removing nasal tissue and placing sutures to secure the changes, the treatment area will be bandaged.

 Alar Base Reduction Recovery and Results

 Alarplasty recovery takes one to three months, on average.
 However, you can see noticeable improvements in as little as one to two weeks when post-op redness and swelling have dissipated.
-A follow-up appointment with Dr. Sanan will be needed after about one week, so he can remove your sutures.
+A follow-up appointment will be needed after about one week, so your sutures can be removed.

 How Much Does Alar Base Reduction Cost?